Course Description

 Course Discussions

-We use Piazza for course communication.
-Any questions regarding course content and course organization should be posted on Piazza.
+We use ed for course communication.
+Any questions regarding course content and course organization should be posted on ed.
 You are strongly encouraged to answer other students' questions when you know the answer.

 Assignment Details